mbkoltai/ExaStoLog/doc/README.md

 fcn_plot_paramfitting(data_init_optim,T_loss,nodes,sel_nodes,[1 2],thres_ind,plot_settings)
 ```

-The plot is shown below for a sample fitting.
-Ssince we randomly generate the data and initial guess for parameters, it will look different for a new fitting process:

 ![simulated_annealing_6fittingpars](readmeplots/simulated_annealing_6fittingpars.png)

+This plot is for a sample fitting process.
+Since we randomly generate the data and initial guess for parameters, it will look different for a new fitting.

 <!---##################################################################--->

 #### Fitting by initial numerical gradient

 For the 5 models we analyzed the transition rates have a monotonic effect on model variable values.
-Therefore we can take an initial, numerically calculated gradient of the error (sum of squared errors, SSE) as a function of the rates and attempt to reduce the error by incrementing them in the initial direction of error reduction.
+Therefore we can take an initial, numerically calculated gradient of the error (SSE) as a function of the rates and attempt to reduce the error by incrementing the rates with their initial direction.

 This method is rather crude and does not guarentee to converge, but in some cases we have found it does.
 We have built in a condition into the function that if the error is growing for 2 consecutive steps the fitting process stops, so that a diverging process is automatically stopped.
 The evolution of the fitting error is displayed by the function.